 If taken online, there is a $99 fee and $50 for each additional co-borrower.

 Classes are required and must be completed before closing on a home purchase.

-CHFA curriculum includes (PDF): discussions about successful money management, key players in the home buying process, the inspection and appraisal process, and types of mortgages, among other topics.
+CHFA curriculum includes (PDF): discussions about successful money management, critical players in the home buying process, the inspection and appraisal process, and types of mortgages, among other topics.

-Now that you have a better idea of CHFA benefits, let’s not forget, it’s important to work with an experienced and knowledgeable CHFA participating lender.
+Now that you have a better idea of CHFA benefits let’s not forget, it’s essential to work with an experienced and knowledgeable CHFA participating lender.

 Surprisingly, most adults are unaware of the hundreds of millions of dollars available, much of it government aid.
 So it’s a good idea to look into your options.
-Though, not everyone is eligible for down-payment assistance programs.
+Though, not everyone is eligible for Colorado's first-time homebuyer grants in 2020.
 They are meant for middle-class and working-class families; income limits often apply.